mssfoobar/docs/docs/60_ucs/guides/deployment.md

 ### Deploy Using ArgoCD

-If ArgoCD is setup for kubernetes deployment, you just have to create entrypoint for ArgoCD to find the manifest repo.
+If ArgoCD is set up for kubernetes deployment, you just have to create entrypoint for ArgoCD to find the manifest repo.

 Create a yaml inside the repo where ArgoCD will look for entrypoint.

-Make sure to provide the repoURL and path of minifest repo.
+Make sure to provide the repoURL and path of manifest repo.

 ```bash
 apiVersion: argoproj.io/v1alpha1